What are AML Regulations?

 The KYC process involves collecting important information about a potential customer to verify their identity and determine the risk associated with doing business with them.
 The information collected includes their name, birthdate, address, and proof of this documentation depending on the type of account being opened.

 Sanctions list and PEP screenings must also be performed to comply with AML regulations.
-A sanctions list screening requires businesses to make sure that an individual does not appear on a watchlist such as the one maintained by OFAC, which lists known terrorists or traffickers.
+Sanctions list screening requires businesses to make sure that an individual does not appear on a watchlist such as the one maintained by OFAC, which lists known terrorists or traffickers.

 A PEP screening identified a politically exposed person, which means they are involved in government or political affairs.
 If a potential customer is a PEP, the business must perform additional due diligence to ensure that they comply.